 Stage 1: Making sense of the market trends and future regulatory changes

 The maritime supply industry in the municipality of Frederikshavn has origins in the closure of the former Danyard in 1999.
 Due to a series of financial drawbacks, the shipyard went bankrupt.
 New firms emerged in a new industrial park established in the former shipyard.
-Over the years, these firms developed their own competences and managed to establish an important contribution to the economy in the municipality (Maritime business advisors, interview 2).
-The late 2000’s were challenging in the municipality due to the closure of one of the largest employers, the MAN engine factory in 2007.
-The suppliers with their competences and high-end technologies needed to search for new markets for their technology.
+Over the years, these firms developed their own competencies and managed to establish an important contribution to the economy in the municipality (Maritime business advisors, interview 2).
+The late 2000s were challenging in the municipality due to the closure of one of the largest employers, the MAN engine factory, in 2007.
+The suppliers, with their competencies and high-end technologies, needed to search for new markets for their technology.
 The suppliers received support from the Business Council of Frederikshavn (Maritime business advisors, interviews 2 and 5).

 At the same time, the European Union (EU) and the International Maritime Organization (IMO) introduced air pollution regulations to control the emissions of SOX, NOX and CO2 (Figure 3).
-In particular, the creation of a Sulphur emissions control area (SECA) in Northern European waters gave birth to the different technological means of compliance with the requirements of 0,1 % of Sulphur content in marine fuels from January 1st 2015 legislation [86].
-Low Sulphur fuels as Marine Gas Oil (MGO) or Marine Diesel Oil (MDO) are included as primary means of compliance, along with alternative means like the use of exhaust gas cleaning systems [86].
+In particular, the creation of a Sulphur emissions control area (SECA) in Northern European waters gave birth to the different technological means of compliance with the requirements of 0.1 % of Sulphur content in marine fuels from January 1, 2015 legislation [86].
+Low Sulphur fuels, such as Marine Gas Oil (MGO) or Marine Diesel Oil (MDO), are included as a primary means of compliance, along with alternative means like the use of exhaust gas cleaning systems [86].
 Some ship-owners consider “environmental regulation and environmental technology as an extra cost” (Ship-owner, interview 15).
-Other ship-owners, consider environmental technological upgrades as a way to be ahead of possible regulations for certain environmental aspects.
+Other ship-owners consider environmental technological upgrades as a way to be ahead of possible regulations for certain environmental aspects.
 As a leading European ship-owner representative puts it:

 “For all business, an important aspect is future risks and costs.
 Likely, more regulations will appear, we expect more regulations in such areas as greenhouse gases and the transfer of invasive species in ballast water.
 It is our strategy to look at very early stages and try to tackle the problems associated with these regulations from there on” (Ship-owner, interview 17).